darespinoza/elt_demo/README.md

 3. **E**xtract raw data from SQL Server source and **L**oad it to a PostgreSQL target database.
 For this step we use a [Sling](https://slingdata.io) incremental load.
 4. **T**ransform the raw data to daily and monthly agregations for each metheorologic variable.
 For this step we use [dbt](https://docs.getdbt.com) incremental models

-As an aditional step I've used a [Grafana](https://grafana.com) dashboard to show the transformed data of each weather variable.
-At http://localhost:3001 user and passwords are 'admin'.
+As an aditional step I've used a [Grafana](https://grafana.com) dashboard to show the transformed data of each weather variable, at http://localhost:3001 user and password are both 'admin'.

-If you're running on Linux, grant writing permissions to the `grafana-storage` directory.
+If you're running on Linux, grant writing permission to the `grafana-storage` directory.

 ![Grafana daily Cuenca dashboard](grafana_elt_demo.png "Grafana daily Cuenca dashboard")